SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 After completing these steps you will have corrected the data through self-service data preparation.

-1. Click on the 'Data Intelligence Metadata Explorer' drop down and select 'Home'
+1. Click on the 'Data Intelligence Metadata Explorer' drop down
 <br>![](/exercises/ex2/images/DataPrep_DI_MM_Home_02_10.png)

 2. Select 'Browse the Catalog'